 ALL-AROUND-SERVICE FOR ATHLETES

 Once again the competitors can look forward to an all-around-service for athletes including complimentary physiotherapy at the adidas Reload Centre.
-"For us the athletes take centre stage, no matter which sport we support,” says Axel Burkhardt, Global Sports Marketing Manager for adidas Olympic Sports, Cycling & Outdoor.
-"We wanted to create an event for the kayak community and I’m very pleased that the adidas Sickline Worlds are so well-received.
-I first and foremost would like to thank our top class field of international competitors who turn the adidas Sickline Extreme Kayak World Championship into such a thrilling battle.”
+"For us the athletes take centre stage, no matter which sport we support," says Axel Burkhardt, Director Outdoor at adidas Global Sports Marketing.
+"We wanted to create an event for the kayak community and I'm very pleased that the adidas Sickline Worlds are so well-received.
+I first and foremost would like to thank our top class field of international competitors who turn the adidas Sickline Extreme Kayak World Championship into such a thrilling battle."

-Since 1 April 2014 kayakers can register online for the adidas Sickline Extreme Kayak World Championship.
+From 1 March 2015 onwards, kayakers can register online for the adidas Sickline Extreme Kayak World Championship.
 The start fee is EUR 129,- and includes the registration fee, an adidas Sickline event t-shirt, access to the adidas Reload Centre, three dinners (Thursday/ Friday/ Saturday) and two lunches (Friday/ Saturday) as well as an accident insurance for the weekend.
 Participants have to be at least 18 years old and mastering whitewater level V.